mwherman2000/examples-csharp/README.md

 # Origins

-This collection of C#.NEO smart contract examples started out as simple fork of the [neo-project/examples-csharp](https://github.com/neo-project/examples-csharp) project.
-It now grown substantially (and is in a bit of a mess actually).
+This collection of C#.NEO smart contract examples started out as simple fork of the [neo-project/examples-csharp](https://github.com/neo-project/examples-csharp) project with 6 older examples.
+The collection in this fork has now grown substantially (and is in a bit of a mess actually) with over 30 examples.
 It will never be merged back into the original project.
-That's the plan for now.
+At least, that's the plan for now.